Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 NOTE: The scope of a variable is always limited to the lines in the very same yaml file following the definition till it is either redefined or the end of the yaml file is reached (this limitation will supposably be lifted with [#257][i257]).

-## Configure permissions for anonymous
+## Configure permissions for built-in users or groups (like anonymous)

-To configure permissions for out-of-the-box anonymous user, it's best to create a custom group and add user `anonymous` to the `members` attribute of that group.
-The ACEs added to the custom group will then be effective for anonyomous user.
+To configure permissions for already existing users, it's best to create a custom group and add this user to the `members` attribute of that group.
+The ACEs added to the custom group will then be effective for that user as well.

+Another alternative is to list the built-in user in the YAML file (with the correct path and system user flag) and leverage `unmanagedAcePathsRegex` as outlined below.

 ## Configure memberships of/towards externally managed groups